IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 {
     "start": 1455881628103,
     "end":   1455881648126,
+    "duration": 2055,
     ...
 }
 </pre>

-By comparing the start and end timestamps in the activation record, you can see that this activation took slightly over two seconds to complete.
+By looking at the `duration` entry being shown as part of the activation record, you can see that this activation took slightly over two seconds to complete.

 ### Passing parameters to actions